avi-spc/K-J-C-T-Entertainment/README.md

 * Noble, My Love
 * Page Turner
 * Pinocchio
+* School 2013
 * School 2017
+* Strong Woman Do Bong Soon
 * The Legend of the Blue Sea
 * Twenty Years Old
+* While You Were Sleeping
 * Who Are You School 2015
 * W-Two Worlds